pavankalisetti009/gitlab/doc/user/group/import/index.md

 - Between groups in the same GitLab instance.

 WARNING:
-Migrating GitLab groups and projects by using direct transfer is [currently unavailable](https://status.gitlab.com).
+Migrating GitLab.com groups and projects by using direct transfer is [currently unavailable](https://status.gitlab.com).
 We don't have an estimated time for resolution.
 For more information, please [contact support](https://about.gitlab.com/support/).

 Migration by direct transfer creates a new copy of the group.
 If you want to move groups instead of copying groups, you